 Something that is becoming more popular with weddings is a wedding weekend, more of an entire wedding experience, vs a wedding day.
 This is significant when laying out one’s budget because obviously a wedding weekend will increase the overall cost of the wedding.
 For us, we are prioritizing a wedding weekend.
 We came to that conclusion because whenever we have gone to friends’ weddings we have hardly gotten to see the bride and groom!
 If we are going to drag all of our families and friends to the Bay Area, we want to make it worth their while by including a Sunday brunch and a welcome event on Friday evening.
 Keep in mind, these additional events don’t have to be fancy, but should be about welcoming everyone to the wedding and thanking them for taking the time out of their busy lives to come and see you and your better half tie the knot.

 Lastly, what are your wedding priorities?
-It’s vital to figure out early on if you’re going to spend more money on a photographer and less money on a florist or vice versa.
+It’s vital to figure out early on if you’re going to spend more money on a photographer to ensure you get amazing Indianapolis wedding pictures and then less money on a florist or vice versa.
 What about catering?
 Are you going to have buffet style, family style, or plated dinner?
-Do you feel like it’s important to have an open bar?
+If you’ve not thought about what sort of catering you want, you could always consider getting some advice from somewhere like this Mountain View CA catering for corporate, weddings or special events.
+Catering options for a wedding can differ depending on how you want your wedding, finding the right catering company is so important to help you decide whether you feel like it’s important to have an open bar or not, for example.
 There are ways to cut costs based on your priorities.
 If you care more about food, spend more on the catering.
 Everyone always remembers food, but no one will remember the favors they forgot to take at the end of the night.
 For me, I’ve always been a photo girl.
 I want to have the most beautiful pictures to remember the day as everyone has told me over and over again how fast the day goes.
 Because of this, photography is prioritized in our budget.

 In the end, talking budget is definitely what overwhelms Eric and I the most.
 But it is so important that you continue to revisit your budget and that you remain strict with it.
 We came up with an overall, do not spend more than, number and we are going to stick with it.
 If this means cutting Sunday brunch, we will cut Sunday brunch; no matter how much I want a bloody mary the morning after.